syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Importing-and-Exporting.md

 * Syncfusion.Compression.Base.dll

-> Note:
-> * You need to have Essential PDF and Essential DocIO installed in your system.
+N>  You need to have Essential PDF and Essential DocIO installed in your system.
 Since "Syncfusion.DocToPDFConverter.Base.dll" is conditionally shipped when both DocIO.Base and Pdf.Base is installed.
+N>
-> * Layouting the contents of a Word document as pages in Essential DocIO is not exactly the same as layouting of Microsoft Word.
+N>  Layouting the contents of a Word document as pages in Essential DocIO is not exactly the same as layouting of Microsoft Word.
 So, the total number of pages may vary slightly compared to that of the Microsoft Word.
+N>
-> * Currently,_ [Word to PDF](http://docs.syncfusion.com/windowsforms) _conversion is not supported in Silverlight, WinRT and Windows Phone applications.
+N>  Currently, _[Word to PDF](http://docs.syncfusion.com/windowsforms)_ conversion is not supported in Silverlight, WinRT and Windows Phone applications.

 The following code example lets you to convert a Word document to PDF.